ElectricityMachine/SCR-SGPlus/README.md

 ### Description
-SG+ is a macro script written in Python that streamlines your signalling experience by allowing you to change a signal aspect or open a camera view with only one button press.
+SG+ is a macro script written in Python that streamlines your signalling experience by allowing you to change a signal aspect, announce your signalling presence, or open a camera view with only one button press.

 ### Will this get me demoted?
 Am I safe to use this?
 **There is nothing to indicate you will be demoted or banned for using this script.** The onus is still on the signaller to signal trains in a safe and proper manner.
 It is not an exploit and does not automate signalling entirely.
 It is just to aid the signaller in their task of efficiently running their zone and keeping time.
 If you have had trouble with a member of staff as a result from using this script, **contact me immediately (scroll down) or open an issue.**